-The Group has identified six main stakeholder groups which are relevant to the proper discharge of the duty of the Directors of relevant group companies under section 172(1) to promote the success of their company.
-These are:
+Given the business of the Group, the Board believes the following stakeholder groups are relevant to the proper discharge of the duties of the Directors of the Company under section 172(1):

-- TOCs and FOCs the Group's customers;
+- TOCs and FOC the Group's customers;

-- Industry regulators and rail services sponsors (principally the ORR), the DfT, Transport Scotland, TfW and TfL (in their role providing funding and strategic direction for major rail projects), and other public bodies involved in the UK rail industry;
+- Industry regulators and rail services sponsors (principally the Office of Rail and Road), the DfT, Transport Scotland, Transport for Wales and Transport for London (in their role providing funding and strategic direction for major rail projects), and other public bodies involved in the UK rail industry;

 - The Group's suppliers train manufacturing companies and other suppliers who supply and maintain rolling stock;

-- The Group's external lenders;
+- The Group's employees;

-- The Group's employees; and
+- The Group's external lenders; and

 - The Group's owners.

-Details of these groups, and the main methods that the Directors have used to engage with those stakeholders during the course of the year, are set out in the Company's Corporate Governance Statement on pages 12 to 17 of this Annual report.
+Details of these groups, and the main methods that the Directors have used to engage with those stakeholders during the course of the year, are set out in the Company's Corporate governance statement on pages 2 to 7 of the Annual report and financial statement of the Company for the year ended 31 December 2024.

-The Board believes that having regard to each of these stakeholder groups is relevant to the proper discharge of the duties of the Directors of the Company under section 172(1).
+The Board of the Company believes that having regard to each of these stakeholder groups is relevant to the proper discharge of the duties of the Directors of the Company under section 172(1).